Dr-Passmore/Check-for-change/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

+To get set up, I have cloned the repo onto a Raspberry Pi, and added as Cron job to run checkforchange.sh.

+The Cron job is set to run every 30 minutes with: ** */30 * * * * **
 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.